Zumo-de-Kiwi/Zam-Zink/README.md

    - physical UX projects like [this](http://pennybanks.com/muse), and like the link put Why, What ,How.
    - Digital UX projects, apps and websites
    - FB frames, 3D pics, 360 pics.
-   - Telegram and Siganl Stickers.
+   - Telegram and Signal Stickers.
    - Posters and more

 3. **Draw** (Pixel-art, Cafe prj, Mau, dodo 128)